 Imagine if a friend walks up to you and tells you about this sweet investment.
 It has a high return rate.
 He gives you little or no details about what kind of venture you are putting your money in to.
 All you have to do is give up a few thousands of Naira.
 Wait for a given period, and watch your money double or triple.
 Please walk away, it’s probably a Ponzi scheme.
 Ponzi scheme is an investment scheme you should avoid.

 Ponzi schemes have existed since the 1920s, and it has continued to be an illegitimate form of investment.
 Unfortunately, not all Ponzi schemes look the same, which makes it quite hard to spot until you become a victim.

 Although the Ponzi scheme has a specific formula, there are many ways to deploy.
 They pop up at every other time with a different level of operation, so you don’t get to see them all on headlines.

 Ponzi schemes revolve around the process of paying old investors with the money you get from new investors.
 The central method remains the same.
 Hook a few investors who are willing to get in early on a business venture.
 The details of the investment are never available, and so it doesn’t matter much.
 What entices people is the promise of multiple returns on investments.

 After the first round of investors, they pay out some and use the rest to create a professional persona for themselves – set up an office and maybe buy some cars.
 This is just to scam the next round of investors.

-Eventually, the second round of investors will need its payout.
+Eventually, the second round of investors in the Ponzi scheme will need its payout.
 This is a simple matter of wash, rinse and repeat.
 The money from a newly recruited third round of investors can pay off the second round and deliver more returns to the first round.